Verónica Alcocer

-Education, marriage and family
+Early life, education and marriage

-Verónica del Socorro Alcocer García was born 26 May 1976 in Sincelejo, Sucre grew up in a Conservative family in Sincelejo, born to Jorge Emilio Alcocer (1943-2012) and Elisabeth García de Alcocer.
+Verónica del Socorro Alcocer García was born 26 May 1976 in Sincelejo, Sucre grew up in a Conservative family in Sincelejo, born to Jorge Emilio Alcocer (1943–2012) and Elisabeth García de Alcocer.
 Her father was the son of Sucre politician José Eustorgio Alcocer, two-time mayor of Sincelejo.
-Verónica's middle name was "del Socorro" in honor of the Virgin of Socorro, a saint to whom her parents have traditionally been devoted.
+Verónica's middle name was del Socorro in honor of the Virgin of Socorro, a saint to whom her parents have traditionally been devoted.

 As a child, Verónica dreamed of becoming a nun, showing a keen interest in helping without reward.
 As a teenager, she began studying law at the Caribbean University Corporation, a degree she would postpone twice and ultimately never complete.

 She met politician Gustavo Petro in April 2000.
 They met while he was giving a conference at the Caribbean University Corporation.
 Although he was almost twenty years her senior, she was impressed by his intelligence.
 During their first date, her father and uncle made it their mission to get to know him beforehand.
 Meanwhile, she was struggling with the stigma of being a single mother.

 Veronica and Gustavo Petro were married on 17 December 2000, in a private ceremony in Bogotá, D.C.
 The wedding took place months after Gustavo's divorce from Mary Luz Herrán.
 Petro raised Veronica's eldest son, Nicolás, as his own and formally adopted him in 2022.

 Despite being the wife of a left-wing president, Alcocer has expressed on multiple occasions her devotion to the Catholic faith and her personal views against abortion, without expressing her repudiation of the right to abortion.